agraef/purr-data-intro/Purr-Data-Intro.md

 ## Purr Data and Pd-Lua

-As of version 2.5, Purr Data includes the latest version of Claude Heiland-Allen's excellent [Pd-Lua](https://github.com/agraef/pd-lua) extension for embedding the [Lua](http://www.lua.org/) scripting language in Pd.
+As of version 2.5, Purr Data includes the latest version of Claude Heiland-Allen's excellent [Pd-Lua](https://agraef.github.io/pd-lua/) extension for embedding the [Lua](http://www.lua.org/) scripting language in Pd.
 This provides you with an easy means (much easier than Pd's native C interface) to write your own custom Pd objects if they require the use of a real programming language offering loops, functions and complicated data structures.

 Lua is perfectly suited for this purpose, because it is light-weight and easily embeddable by design.
 It is also small and easy to learn, yet very capable, offering a complete range of imperative, object-oriented and functional programming language elements.
 Like Pd, Lua is an interpreted language featuring dynamic typing, which makes interfacing between Pd and Lua quite easy.

 Pd-Lua requires Lua 5.2 or 5.3, which should be readily available in all Linux distributions (on Mac and Windows the requisite Lua 5.3 library is included in the installer).
-A fairly extensive collection of examples to get you started can be found in the extra/pdlua/examples folder.
+There's a [tutorial](https://agraef.github.io/pd-lua/tutorial/pd-lua-intro.html) available to get you started, and a fairly extensive collection of examples can be found in the extra/pdlua/examples folder.

 ## Tips and Tricks